bjpop/gurita/docsrc/box.rst

  --colwrap INT

-Box plots can be further divided into facets, generating a matrix of box plots, where a numerical value is further categorised by up to 2 more categorical features.
+Box plots can be further divided into facets, generating a matrix of box plots, where a numerical value is further categorised by up to 2 more categorical columns.

-See the :doc:`facet documentation <facets/>` for more information on this feature.
+See the :doc:`facet documentation <facets/>` for more information on this column.

-The following command creates a faceted box plot where the ``sex`` feature is used to determine the facet columns:
+The following command creates a faceted box plot where the ``sex`` column is used to determine the facet columns:

 .. code-block:: bash